Abri de Buys

 Email: ct.naidoo@saeon.nrf.ac.za

-Previously, he was responsible for the management of a network of three eddy co-variance flux towers located in savanna ecosystems in South Africa and the management of a network of cavity ring down spectroscopy carbon dioxide and methane instruments as well as a network of 16 ambient air quality stations, where the concentrations of thirteen atmospheric pollutants and meteorology were continuously monitored.
-He has been involved in the development of the National Atmospheric Emissions Inventory System (NAEIS) which is a web-based system for the reporting of industrial, and other, emissions to the atmosphere.
-He was also involved in the development and testing of the land surface component of the CSIR Earth System Model, based on the Community Atmosphere Biosphere Land Exchange (CABLE) model but he does not consider himself a modeller.
+Previously, he was responsible for the management of a network of three eddy covariance flux towers located in savanna ecosystems in South Africa and the management of a network of cavity ring-down spectroscopy carbon dioxide and methane instruments, as well as a network of 16 ambient air quality stations, where the concentrations of thirteen atmospheric pollutants and meteorology were continuously monitored.
+He has been involved in the development of the National Atmospheric Emissions Inventory System (NAEIS) which is a web-based system for the reporting of industrial and other emissions to the atmosphere.
+He was also involved in the development and testing of the land surface component of the CSIR Earth System Model, based on the Community Atmosphere Biosphere Land Exchange (CABLE) model, but he does not consider himself a modeller.

 Email: gt.feig@saeon.nrf.ac.za